 Sprint 8 (Final Sprint)

 In the final sprint, I focused on the documentation instead of programming as I had most of the functionality complete.
-However, I added some content to the help page.
+However, I added some content to the help page and I have added simple bot movement.
 I had some tasks left in backlog which I didn’t have time to implement.
 Some of the features I didn’t have time to add were pausing, trees, bot movement, and the finish page.

 Design